• Home |

 220 Grain 1000 968 n/a n/a n/a 488 457 n/a n/a n/a 0 n/a n/a n/a

-To learn how the 300 AAC Blackout compares to other rifle cartridges, check out the articles below:
+Check out these articles to learn how the 300 AAC Blackout compares to other rifle cartridges:

 Brief 300 Blackout History

-Advanced Armament Corporation developed the .300 AAC Blackout in conjunction with Remington Defense in 2010 to offer a .30 caliber cartridge that could outperform the 5.56mm ammunition currently in use.
+Advanced Armament Corporation (AAC) developed the .300 AAC Blackout in conjunction with Remington in 2010.
+Their goal was to create a .30 caliber cartridge that outperforms the 5.56x45mm ammunition currently in use by the U.S. Armed Forces.

 How to Save Money on Ammo for the 300 Blackout